By Hola Iowa

 Homeschooled children may also qualify, but they must meet the same eligibility criteria as other students.

-How to receive $120 per child
+How families receive $120 per child

 Families participating in SNAP will automatically receive $120 for each eligible child on their SNAP EBT card.